giselaortt/clothing-pattern-classifier/README.md

 ##### First run: simple MLP with 3 hidden layers with 50 neurons each, using black and white version of the images

+The first run was made for comparison purposes with more refined models.

 accuracy per class:

   dotted: 0.444444444444444